vert-x3/vertx-docgen/README.md

 The annotation processor can be configured via annotation processing options:

-- `docgen.output` : path of the file output dir
+- `docgen.output` : path of the file output dir, the path may contain the token `$lang` that will be subsituted by the current language being generated (the `docgen.json` name field)
 - `docgen.extension` : the file extension to use when file names are generated, defaults to `.adoc`

 ## Example